joshwidjaja/CMPM-121-Final/README.md

 A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).
 Based on the crop level being harvested, that crop level number is added to a total points.
 Since crops you plant start at level 0, if you harvest an "unleveled" one you get 0 points.
 If the points exceeds 10, you get a message in the console saying "You Win!".

+## Reflection
+Looking back on how you achieved the F0 requirements, how has your team’s plan changed?
+Did you reconsider any of the choices you previously described for Tools and Materials or your Roles?
+It would be very suspicious if you didn’t need to change anything.
+There’s learning value in you documenting how your team’s thinking has changed over time.

+Initially we were thinking of having copies of the crops in the scene view.
+However, since an announcement was made not wanting us to use the scene view at all, we realized we had to make some changes in our plan.
+So instead of using the scene view, we decided to make the crops colored cubes for now.
+This allows us to easily create the crops in code without having to apply some mesh to them.
+The setup of having a crop manager and a crop cell class and their roles have also changed over time.
+Originally there was no crop cell class.

+# Devlog Entry F1 - 05 December 2023
+[F0.a]
+[F0.b]
+[F0.c]
+[F0.d]
+[F0.e]
+[F0.f]
+[F0.g]

 [F1.a] The important state of each cell of your game’s grid must be backed by a single contiguous byte array in AoS or SoA format.
 Your team must statically allocate memory usage for the whole grid.

 [F1.b] The player must be able to undo every major choice (all the way back to the start of play), even from a saved game.
 They should be able to redo (undo of undo operations) multiple times.